mcampb07/GFXDocs/docs/chapter11_datasourcer_install_config/ref_data_sourcerer_sql_queries.md

     Fri 28 Oct 2022 18:30:39 BST

 # Advanced Data Sourcerer
 Data Sourcerer can do more than aggregate and pull down data sources.
+The following are some advanced methods of using data sourcerer.

 ## Preview SQL Source
-A preview SQL source is a powerful tool that allows users to run custom SQL queries on an exising data source.
+A preview SQL source is a powerful tool that allows users to run custom SQL queries on an exising data sources.
 Examples of this feature could be used to:

 - Perform caclulations on data and create additional tables with new strings and values
 - Check values of multiple tables and create values based on importance/presence